 Let’s discuss what high blood pressure is, which symptoms to look out for, potential causes, and diet’s effect on blood pressure.

-We will then go through 15 different foods that have been research-proven to help lower blood pressure.
+We will then go through 15 research proven foods to lower blood pressure.

 Blood pressure is measured in millimeters of Mercury, or “mmHg.”
 The value is given as a fraction, with the top number (the numerator) indicating systolic blood pressure.